 What Does Securitech Group, Inc. Do That Is So Different?

 Securitech Group, Inc. manufactures high security, multiple point exit locks that meet today’s Life Safety codes.
 Our locking systems are designed to be on the door twenty-four hours a day and always be in the correct mode for immediate emergency egress!
 Multiple point dead bolts stop the threat of forcible entry therefore eliminating the need for illegal locks to be added to the door.
 Life Safety and high security are evenly matched in our exit devices.

 How Does Securitech Group, Inc. Support The Fire, Building and Life Safety Community?

-Our commitment runs deep and we have worked very closely with Federal, State and Local authorities to help stop the widespread use of illegal emergency exit locks.
+Our commitment runs deep and we have worked very closely with Federal, State and Local authorities to help stop the widespread use of illegal locks.
 We are glad to provide support in any way possible including but not limited to seminars, literature and product demonstrations.
 Our staff has worked closely with code officials from New England to the West Coast.
 Several Fire Marshal Offices have our literature on file as a way of offering solutions to exit door problems encountered in the field.

 Our goal is to help eliminate illegal locking devices on emergency exit doors.
 Endorsement of our products is not our goal in working with the Life Safety Community.
 Please feel free to call Securitech Group, Inc. at 800-622-5625 to discuss how we can best assist your department in making emergency exit doors safer.

 History has shown us time and time again that people’s lives are lost when emergency exit doors do not open with a single motion free egress.
 Unfortunately all too often these doors are secured by illegal locks such as slide bolts, hasps, bars and deadbolt locks.

 We’re here to help.
 Get in touch to inquire about your needs.